weburnit/weburnit/README.md

 - 🔭 I’m currently a Founder of PrimeDATA.ai
 - 🌱 I’m currently staying at home with my wife and enjoy coding our Platform
 - 👯 I’m looking to collaborate on Marketing-science based Data Platform
-- 💬 Ask me about Consultant: Data Platform, System Architecture Design
+- 💬 Ask me about Consultant: CDP, System Architecture Design, Golang, Java, Python
 - 📫 How to reach me: paul.ng@primedata.ai
 - ⚡ Fun fact: enjoy life with coding is real